-This easy chocolate bar recipe (made from scratch!) is creamy, dreamy and delicious.
-Once you learn how to make chocolate at home you'll never want store bought again. 🙂
+This easy homemade chocolate recipe is creamy, dreamy and delicious.
+Once you learn how to make chocolate at home you may not want to go back to store bought again!

 And if you have any left over, you can also use your homemade chocolate in other recipes such as this chocolate bark or these chocolate covered raspberries.
-It's also an awesome chocolate recipe for fondue. 😉

 Jump to:

-🌿 Ingredients
+πΏ Ingredients

 The ingredients for this recipe are very minimal, with the two key ingredients being cacao powder and cacao butter.
 Most larger natural foods stores them, but you can also order them online.